Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Tikhonov regularization

 \subsection{Convergence rates}

+Because the convergence of regularized solutions can be arbitrarily slow, it is important to identify conditions that guarantee a rate of convergence and to determine that rate.
 The first convergence rates result for Tikhonov regularization of nonlinear inverse problems was established in \cite{EngKunNeu89}.
 Since then various extensions have been found; see, for instance, \cite{Hoh00,Neu89,Sch01a}.
 Source conditions, such as \autoref{eq:source_var}, are central for obtaining results of this kind.